 Business Angels are, by definition, individuals and it is unwise to try to categorise them.
 But in a sweeping generalisation, they could be described as falling into two camps.
-First, there are “passive” Investors who usually invest in smaller amounts, in largish groups (syndicates), in lower risk businesses and take a hands-off stance.
-Secondly, there are “active” Investors who invest significant sums (often well into six figures), frequently acting alone, becoming involved in higher risk situations and taking a hands-on role in the companies in which they invest.
+First, there are “passive” Investors who usually invest in smaller amounts, in largish groups (syndicates), in growth or start-up businesses and take a hands-off stance.
+Secondly, there are “active” Investors who invest and are keen to share their experiences taking a hands-on role in the companies in which they invest.

 The latter group includes individuals who are interested – one might even say relish the challenge – of investing in, and working with, companies which are facing difficulties, but which are capable of being rescued.
 From the Investor’s point of view, these riskier businesses are potentially highly rewarding when he or she can apply their management skills to effect positive change.
 In the case of Beer & Partners, some 60% of its investor members express interest in making recovery investments and almost all will seek a role in managing the turnaround.

 The Financial Conduct Authority defines investors into two groups; High Net Worth and Sophisticated investors, anybody joining an angel network needs to self certify their status as one or the other.
 Forms can be found here: HNW or Sophisticated Investor

 One thing is clear – Angels they are not!
 A common profile is of a successful entrepreneur who has built a sound business which has been profitably sold or listed.
 They therefore have the cash and the time to invest in helping a company to change direction and manage the process which is necessary to effect its recovery.
 They often possess strong self-belief and are prepared to back their judgement with their own case, in the expectation of earning a high reward to offset their risk.

 What do they bring?